Yilin-Yang/vimrc/README.md

 Yilin Yang's Personal `.vimrc`
 ================================================================================

+**This repository has been moved to GitHub.** I won't be pushing further updates to this specific repo.
+New changes can be found [here.](https://github.com/Yilin-Yang/vimrc)

 A public repository containing my [(neo)](https://neovim.io/)vim configuration, as well as the shell scripts that I use to install it onto new machines.